How to Say 'I Love You' in Dothraki — Anha Zhilak Yera

 Learn the Language Behind the Phrases

-If you want to do more than memorize four words, the next step is structured study — the grammar that makes Yer zhavvorsa anni parse, the vocabulary that lets you build new endearments of your own.
+If you want to do more than memorize four words, the next step is structured study — the grammar that makes Jalan atthirari anni parse, the vocabulary that lets you build new endearments of your own.

 Tengwar's free Dothraki lessons cover the first five units (including the love-phrases module) at no cost, with the Mithrandir AI tutor available to answer grammar questions.
-For the full breakdown of Dothraki learning resources, see our best app to learn Dothraki guide.
+For the full breakdown of Dothraki learning resources, see our guide to choosing a Dothraki learning app.

 FREQUENTLY ASKED QUESTIONS